-The time for filing the brief is set by rule; filing the notice of appeal through ESTTA automatically generates an acknowledgment, but in the rare circumstance in which a notice of appeal is filed in paper with the required written explanation, although the Board attempts to send the applicant an acknowledgement of the receipt of the notice of appeal which indicates the date the brief is due, the failure to receive such acknowledgement does not affect the deadline for such filing.
+An applicant's main brief in an ex parte appeal to the Board must be filed within sixty days from the date of appeal, or within an extension of time for that purpose.
+The time for filing the brief is set by rule; therefore, although the Board attempts to send the applicant an acknowledgement of the receipt of the notice of appeal which indicates the date the brief is due, the failure to receive such acknowledgement does not affect the deadline for such filing.
+[Note 1.]
+If no brief is filed, the appeal will be dismissed.
 [Note 2.]
-If no brief is filed, the appeal will be dismissed.
-[Note 3.]
 If the brief is filed late, the applicant will be allowed an opportunity to submit an explanation for the late filing; in the absence of an adequate explanation, the appeal will be dismissed.
-The determination of whether to accept the brief will depend on the circumstances, including the length of time after the due date that the brief is filed, and the reason for the delay.
+The determination of whether to accept the brief will depend on the circumstances, including the length of time after the due date that the brief is filed.

-If the appeal is dismissed for failure to file a timely brief and no timely request to vacate the dismissal has been filed, the applicant's recourse is to file a petition to the Director under the provisions of 37 C.F.R. § 2.146(a)(3).
+If the appeal is dismissed for failure to file a timely brief, the applicant's recourse is to file a petition to the Director under the provisions of 37 CFR § 2.146(a)(3).
 Because such a petition invokes the supervisory authority of the Director, it is determined under the clear error/abuse of discretion standard, that is, whether the Board has committed clear error or abused its discretion in its determination not to accept the late-filed brief.
-[Note 4.]
-The applicant should not file a petition to the Director until it has first filed with the Board a request/motion to accept the late-filed brief, which must be filed within 30 days of dismissal, and that request/motion has been denied.
+[Note 3.]
+The applicant should not file a petition to the Director until it has first filed with the Board a request/motion to accept the late-filed brief, and that request/motion has been denied.

 Further, a petition to revive is not available when an applicant has failed to file an appeal brief or has filed its appeal brief late.
-The petition to revive procedure provided in 37 C.F.R. § 2.66(a) applies only to situations in which the applicant did not timely respond to an Office action or notice of allowance.
+The petition to revive procedure provided in 37 CFR § 2.66(a) applies only to situations in which the applicant did not timely respond to an Office action or notice of allowance.
 The filing of an appeal brief is not a response to an Office action.
-Thus, the "unintentional delay" standard of 37 C.F.R. § 2.66(a) does not apply to the determination of whether a late-filed brief will be accepted.
+Thus, the "unintentional delay" standard of 37 CFR § 2.66(a) does not apply to the determination of whether a late-filed brief will be accepted.
+[Note 4.]

+If a notice of appeal (accompanied by the required fee) is filed with a certificate of mailing by first-class mail pursuant to 37 CFR § 2.197, the date of mailing specified in the certificate will be used for determining the timeliness of the notice of appeal.
+However, the actual date of receipt of the notice of appeal in the Office will be used for all other purposes, including the running of the time for filing applicant's main brief.
 [Note 5.]

-In the rare circumstance in which a notice of appeal (accompanied by the required fee) is filed in paper with the required written explanation and with a certificate of mailing by first-class mail pursuant to 37 C.F.R. § 2.197, or the Priority Mail Express® procedure described in 37 C.F.R. § 2.198, the date of mailing specified in the certificate will be used for determining the timeliness of the notice of appeal.
-However, the actual date of receipt of the notice of appeal in the Office will be used for all other purposes, including the running of the time for filing the applicant's main brief.
-[Note 6.]
-TBMP § 111.01 and TBMP § 111.02.